hartwigmedical/serve/algo/README.md

 ### Protein resolving for SNVs and (small) INDELs

 Evidence on SNVs and small INDELs generally come in their protein annotated form (e.g. BRAF V600E).
-SERVE uses [transvar](https://github.com/zwdzwd/transvar) to resolve these annotations into genomic coordinates (referred to as hotspots) for the reference genome version that is used by the input knowledgebase.
+SERVE uses [transvar](https://github.com/zwdzwd/transvar) to resolve these annotations into genomic coordinates for the reference genome version that is used by the input knowledgebase.

 The first step is to choose what ensembl transcript to use for converting protein annotation back to genomic coordinates: